 What is it?
 Total sales by day of the week.

 Why does it matter?
-Maybe you’re freshly open (congrats!) and don’t have a ton of historical data or you’re coming off a pandemic year where each business day was a mystery.
+Maybe you’re freshly open (congrats!) and don’t have a ton of historical POS data to access or you’re coming off a pandemic year where each business day was a mystery.
 Understanding trends each day of the week helps you to make proactive decisions to help boost sales and keep your business relevant.

 Okay, give me an example.
 You’re seeing a trend of low sales on Tuesdays, it’s barely worth it to keep the doors open and one person on staff.
 What do you do to get guests in seats?
 That might be the perfect day for trivia!
 Use your loyalty program to send out offers redeemable only on that day and build hype for your new weekly trivia.